 Administrable Vaccines

 This content is designed for use when populating a record at the point of immunization; it consists of concepts from the Proprietary Medicinal Product class and from the SNOMED CT Pharmaceutical / biologic product hierarchy, that are described using their trade name (brand name).
-All of these concepts will be created in the Canadian Edition, because they are specific to Canada.
+All these concepts will be created in the Canadian Edition because they are specific to Canada.

 Scope definition: